mintarasss/pokemon/README.md

 This project was generated with Angular CLI version 18.1.0.

-This is a Pokemon Angular demo app for beginners.
+This is a Pokémon Angular (Zoneless) demo app for beginners.
 It is designed to help students learn more about reactive and template-driven forms.
 There are a few TDF and RF branches with changes where you can see the difference between them and code along.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.